-With its focus on the studio experience, Alberta University of the Arts (AUArts) is particularly well-known for its complement of art, design and craft programs, including illustration, character design, jewellery and metals, sculpture and ceramics.
-It is also one of the few Canadian institutions to offer glass programs and the only one to offer a four-year bachelor’s degree and an M.F.A. in craft media.
+With its focus on the studio experience, Alberta University of the Arts (AUArts) is particularly well-known for its complement of art, design and craft programs, including illustration, character design, jewellery and metals, glass, sculpture and ceramics.
+Its selection of minors—animation, comics, object design and fabrication—is expanding.
+AUArts also offers an M.F.A. in craft media.
 Students can choose from four areas of focus: glass, ceramics, fibre, and jewellery and metals.

 “At Alberta University of the Arts, the study of art, craft and design is a search.
 It is an exploration of ideas, a celebration of creativity and an understanding of what connects us to the world,” says president Daniel Doz.
 “It is a way of seeing, a way of thinking about the tools and materials we use, the clothing we wear, the world we inhabit.”